-I joined Södertörn University in the fall of 2002.
-Prior I was a lecturer at the Department of the History of Ideas, Stockholm University, where I also completed my Ph.
-D. My main research interests fall in the broader area of knowledge and society.
-In particular, I am interested in women’s and other social movements in Norden, historiography, memory cultures, university history, formations of feminist theory, critical history and post/decolonial studies.
-Other areas of interests include methodology and questions of pedagogy in higher education.
+Prior to joining Södertörn University in 2002, I was a senior lecturer at the Department of the History of Ideas, Stockholm University, where I also completed my Ph.
+D (1997).
+My main research interests fall in the broader area of knowledge, society and identity formation.
+In particular, I am interested in women’s, LGBTQI- and other political movements in Norden, historiography, memory cultures, university history, formations of feminist theory and critical history.
+Other areas of interests include methodology and pedagogy in higher education.

-“Controversies in Nordic Gender Research through the lens of politics of belonging: Who counts, what counts”, starting spring 2018.
-The study is part of “Reimagining Norden in an Evolving World (ReNEW): An Excellence Hub in Research, Education and Public Outreach”, involving five Nordic Universities.
-The study is analysing present controversies within Nordic Gender Research, concerning conceptualisations of gender in relation to Nordic coloniality, indigenous rights, racism, and intersectionality. https://www.helsinki.fi/en/researchgroups/reimagining-norden-in-an-evolving-world External link.
+“Controversies in Nordic Gender Research through the lens of politics of belonging: Who counts, what counts” and “Nordic memory production and Swedish exceptionalism: the centennial of women’s suffrage in Sweden”.
+Both studies are performed within “Reimagining Norden in an Evolving World (ReNEW): An Excellence Hub in Research, Education and Public Outreach” (NordForsk 2018-2023), involving five Nordic Universities.
+The first study is analyzing controversies within Nordic Gender Research, concerning conceptualizations of gender in relation to intersectionality, queerness, Nordic coloniality and racism.
+The second study concerns national memory making in the Swedish Parliament during the jubilee on democracy 2018-2022. https://www.helsinki.fi/en/researchgroups/reimagining-norden-in-an-evolving-world External link.

 Recent previous research: 2018: “Same-sex relations in early Swedish feminism”, part of the study “The Cultural Memory of Nineteenth-Century Feminism”.
 2007-2009: "Translating and Constructing Gender Studies in the Nordic Region 1975-2005".
-A collaboration with Ulrika Dahl, Uppsala University, and Marianne Liljeström, Turku University, Finland, focusing feminist canon formation and regional identity.
+A collaboration with Ulrika Dahl, Uppsala University, and Marianne Liljeström, Turku University, Finland, focusing feminist canon formation and regional identity (funded by the Baltic Sea Foundation).
 Our co-authored book: The Geopolitics of Nordic and Russian Gender Research, 1975-2005 was published at Södertörn Academic Press, 2016. http://sh.diva-portal.org/smash/get/diva2:972563/FULLTEXT01.pdf External link.